mebeim/aoc/2019/README.md

    the exact same distances too).
 Therefore for the same arguments, the `reachable_keys()` function will always return the same result.
-2. If we ever find ourselves at the same node with the same keys, the minimum steps to collect all the remaining keys will always be the same.
+2. If we ever find ourselves at the same node with the same keys, the minimum number of steps to collect all the remaining keys will always be the same.
    Therefore for the same arguments, the `minimum_steps()` function will always return the same result.

 As it turns out, the `reachable_keys()` and `minimum_steps()` functions will get called a very large amount of times, and due to the nature of our exploration, most of the times they will end up being called with the exact same arguments.
+This means that they will do the same heavy computation each time, resulting in an enormous amount of unneeded work.

 We can associate each unique value of arguments with their respective result, for both the functions.
 To do this, the simplest way is to use a dictionary